YueyingDong/YD2023_code4Paper/README.md

 cleanELSacc: preprocess the gaze data using the blink mask generated from cleanELPup; extract saccade from gaze;

 > after processing, results is saved under /data4Paper
+> for accessing the processing the data, please visit our OSF repository, data should be unziped under /data4paper folder.
+> link to OSF repository: https://osf.io/qyv5z/?view_only=f52d68da115342c1af4bd72dea119a8c
 -------------------------results-------------------------------

 pupResults: the main results for the pupil analysis; plots and stats;